You are currently viewing Hiring a Paralegal vs. Hiring an Attorney

 REPRESENTATION

-Representation is the act of someone appearing on another’s behalf in court or in a legal proceeding.
+Representation is appearing on another’s behalf in court or a legal proceeding.
 In most cases, only licensed attorneys, not paralegals, are allowed to represent clients in court, although there are some exceptions where non-attorneys may be permitted to represent clients in certain administrative hearings or proceedings.

 When it comes to obtaining legal representation from an attorney, there are several factors to consider, such as (i) court appearances, (ii) legal strategy, (iii) evidence and witnesses, and (iv) settlement negotiations.